Design of the D-245 diesel engine

-Diesel D-245 and its modifications are a four-stroke piston four-cylinder internal combustion engine with an in-line vertical cylinder arrangement, direct injection of diesel fuel and compression ignition.
+The D-245 diesel engine and its modifications are a four-stroke piston four-cylinder internal combustion engine with an in-line vertical arrangement of cylinders, direct injection of diesel fuel and compression ignition.

-The main assembly units of a diesel engine are: cylinder block, cylinder head, pistons, connecting rods, crankshaft and flywheel.
+The main assembly units of the diesel engine are: cylinder block, cylinder head, pistons, connecting rods, crankshaft and flywheel.

 To ensure high technical and economic performance of the diesel engine, turbocharging with intermediate cooling of the charge air is used in the intake system.

-The use of a turbocharger with adjustable boost pressure in the supercharging device allows for improved throttle response on a diesel engine, ensured by increased torque values at low crankshaft speeds.
+The use of a turbocharger with adjustable boost pressure in the boost device allows the diesel engine to have improved throttle response, provided by increased torque values at low crankshaft speeds.

 Method of mixture formation - Direct fuel injection